 H&R Block is a trustworthy tax giant with locations across the country, but it could invest in technological innovation

-As H&R likes to point out, 95% of Americans live less than five minutes away from an office.
+Originally a bookkeeping service founded by the Bloch brothers, H&R Block is now a ubiquitous presence with 12,000 locations across the country.
+According to the company, 95% of Americans live less than five minutes away from an office.

 All-in-one tax help.
 Whether you're an expat who needs help from abroad, prefer to DIY your taxes online, or need a tax refund advance loan, H&R Block offers everything in one place.